markusb/esp-dmx/README.md

 # Reference

-The Sketch by Robert Oosterveld http://robertoostenveld.nl/art-net-to-dmx512-with-esp8266 has server with examples and some code.
+The Sketch by Robert Oosterveld http://robertoostenveld.nl/art-net-to-dmx512-with-esp8266 has served as starting point.